AndroidCodility/EncodeDecodeString/README.md

 # EncodeDecodeString
-Sample for Encoding and Decoding String.
+This application is a sample for Encoding and Decoding String.